orientechnologies/orientdb-docs/SQL-Methods.md

 ### .right()
-Returns a substring of the original cutting from the end of the string 'lenght' characters.
+Returns a substring of the original cutting from the end of the string 'length' characters.

 Syntax: ```<value>.right(<length>)```